4undRaiser/NFT-Marketplace-tutorial/README.md

 Let’s work on our first function.

-Declare a function called `listNFT` with a couple of parameters such as An `ERC721` standard NFT `address _nft`, a `uint tokenId`, and a `uint price`.
+Declare a function called `listNFT` with a couple of parameters such as an `ERC721` standard NFT `address _nft`, a `uint tokenId`, and a `uint price`.
 Let's also make the function `external`.

-Add a `require` statement to make sure the `price` argument is greater than 0.
+Add a `require` statement to make sure that the `price` argument is greater than 0.
-Next, increment the `numOfListing` variable.
-So that our first Key will be one.
-Remember we are using the increment function we inherited from the Counters contract in open zeppelin.
+Next, increment the `numOfListing` variable so that our first key will be one.
+Remember, we are using the increment function we inherited from the Counters contract in OpenZeppelin.

-Finally, assign all the arguments to our current listing using the current value of the `numOfListing` variable which we can do using the `current()` function thanks to openzeppelin.
+Finally, assign all the arguments to our current listing using the current value of the `numOfListing` variable which we can do using the `current()` function thanks to OpenZeppelin.
 Note we are setting the `forSale` value to false for now.

 Let’s do the sell function next.